 BUT - don't lose heart, and give up on me yet... there is still hope that this may not be as dire as it looks right now.

-At the end of each pay period - take a look at what you have spend against each area within your budget, and slowly start to make adjustments to suit your requirements more realistically.
-The adjustments might need to be in what you spend in a certain area (groceries is my weakness for example, even now I have to work hard to keep within our budget), or you may be able to adjust how much you put aside.
-An example of this for us was power - I had initially allocated $150 a fortnightly to power, but we hardly ever go over $200 a month, so I was able to cut this down to $100 a fortnight and put the extra $50 against other area's.
+At the end of each pay period - take a look at what you have spent against each area within your budget, and slowly start to make adjustments to suit your requirements more realistically.
+The adjustments might need to be in what you spend in a certain area (groceries are my weakness, for example, even now I have to work hard to keep within our budget), or you may be able to adjust how much you put aside.
+An example of this for us was power - I had initially allocated $150 a fortnight to power, but we hardly ever go over $200 a month, so I was able to cut this down to $100 a fortnight and put the extra $50 against other area's.

 This is going to show you your true spending patterns 😳!
 Some of us (I am included in this) can get quite a shock when we're faced with the reality of our spend-thrift ways!
 However, it is worth the hard work and shock; because once you done this exercise a few times, and got a really good handle on your budget - things flow much easier, and life is less stressful.

 Keep in mind, there are things you can't change (of course) such as your regular payments from Category 2 like rent / mortgage etc, and also your more irregular expenses - rates & insurances are a good examples here, keep putting your allocated amounts aside for these expenses; do not adjust it yet, nor spend it.
 The relief of knowing the money is there when that big invoice arrives, is like sweet sweet honey!